Statistics Notebook

 Normal Distribution

 The normal (Gaussian) distribution is the most important distribution in statistics.
-Many natural quantities approximate it, and statistical tests are often built on the assumption of normality.
+Many real-world numbers look like it, and many statistical tests are built on the assumption that the data is normal.

 # check if a sample looks normal